 The approach presented in this paper also uses a clustering approach.
 In contrast to existing work, the distinction of different roads also takes the velocity of the tracks into account.
 In this way, especially highway exits can be discerned from the highways themselves.
-Furthermore, we propose to exploit the sequence in the trajectories to infer temporal attributes about the road.
+Furthermore, we propose to exploit the sequence in the trajectories to infer some attributes about the road, e.g. turning restrictions and one-way roads.